 This boudin ball recipe is great to bring to a large Mardi Gras party or celebration.
-Though this recipe may take some time to make, it will be all worth it when your guest can stop talking about how delicious your dish comes out.
+Though this recipe may take some time to make, it will all be worth it when your guests can't stop talking about your delicious dish.

 This recipe is courtesy of Claw Daddy's.